How Data Analytics can Revolutionize Energy Sector

 The energy sector also has enormous potential to benefit from data analysis methods as they have reduced the use of large coal-based power plants, and have started using microgenerators and renewable energy farms for energy generation.
 These latest developments in the energy industry have created the need for vast amounts of data to be accessed remotely.

-Check out: Top Big Data Companies
+Check This Out: Top Data Analytics Companies In Europe

 Many governments are emphasizing the use of renewable energy, resulting in the steep rise of investments in the sector.
 According to a 2017 research by renewables policy organization REN21, it was observed that an estimated 178 GW of energy capacity for renewable energy was added that year, with solar photovoltaic proving the star performer, as its energy outputs increased by about 33 percent.
 This increase in renewable energy is because of increased connectivity and data collection, as these measures provide financially viable and efficient methods for companies to monitor multiple sites remotely.